-Income Inequality Around the World: How Much do You Need to Earn to Join the Top 1%?
+Income Inequality by Country: How Much do You Need to Earn to Join the Top 1%?

 You’re not wrong to be curious about income inequality.
 Politicians on both sides talk about it all the time, and the media is obsessed with stories about the top 1%.
 Our map takes a unique look at inequality by focusing on the threshold of income needed to join the top 1% compared to the top 50% for several countries around the world.